9.3 pedals

 -

-Determine cleat position on shoe.
+Determine cleat position on shoe

-- Determine cleat position on shoe.
 Most cleat plates allow fore/aft and lateral movement.

 - Fore/aft: the pedal spindle should sit roughly under the ball of your foot, or slightly behind for endurance/MTB applications.